Alan Brodie Representation

 The Tree of Knowledge (Traverse Theatre Edinburgh 2011.
 Sold out for most of its run.)

-Sex, Chips and the Holy Ghost (Oran Mor, Glasgow 2012.
-We are currently developing this into a short film at the invitation of Channel 4.)
+Sex, Chips and the Holy Ghost (Òran Mór, Glasgow 2012.
+Also commissioned for a short film at the invitation of Channel 4).